kevinhodges/superawesome-challenge/README.md

 npm t
 ```

+Once the tests have completed running you can view the coverage report in `./coverage/index.html`

-### Thoughts
+### Performance

-In my first implementation using a simple `fs.readFileSyncFirst` example2.txt took ~20 seconds to complete parsing.
+In my first implementation using a simple `fs.readFileSyncFirst` example2.txt (the big one) took ~20 seconds to complete processing.
-My second attempt using a readStream brought the execution time down to ~8 seconds.
+My second attempt (and final) using a readStream brought the execution time down to ~8 seconds.